Multinational advertising company looks to bring its people closer together through technology.

 Fortunately, the group has the vision to transform its technology and resolve those issues by using the cloud as its IT infrastructure, shifting all of its networking to the internet, and giving each employee a unique company-level identity.

 The company initially met with Xalient to discuss the benefits of using software-defined networking (SD-WAN) in place of its legacy networking environment.
 Through a consultancy engagement, Xalient gained insight into the company’s business goals and its network-related ambitions in the context of its technology transformation strategy.

 Based on those learnings — and given the need for urgent action — Xalient recommended solving the issue of employee identity before exploring SD-WAN, in order to:

-With the support of the company’s CISO and CTO, Xalient switched its consultancy focus to how best to provision each employee with a unique company-level identity.
-Xalient proposed Okta’s identity and access management solution for its flexibility and its ability to manage each user identity’s access to any permitted application or resource, whether hosted in the cloud or in a data centre.
+With the support of the company’s CISO and CTO, Xalient switched its consultancy focus to how best to provide each employee with a unique company-level identity.
+Xalient proposed Okta’s identity and access management solution for its flexibility and its ability to manage each user’s identity access to any permitted application or resource, whether hosted in the cloud or in a data centre.

 It took less than a month for Xalient to migrate all of the company’s user identities to the Okta platform — an impressive performance that helped to build trust in Xalient’s ability to deliver on their promise.
 Some user identities were duplicates, configured in the past to enable individuals to work across business boundaries.
 Using the Okta platform, Xalient ensured a single unique identity for each employee.